-What’s more, in case you’re as of now a Narcos super-fan, this is what you have to think about Narcos: Mexico’s up and coming the second season.
+What’s more, in case you’re as of now a Narcos super-fan, this is what you have to think about Narcos: Mexico’s up and coming second season.

-The second round of the Mexico adventure will debut Feb.
+The second round of the Mexico adventure will debut on Feb.
 13, over a year after the arrival of Narcos: Mexico, which viably moved the long-running medication cartel show into a new area.
 Hurry McNairy and Diego Luna star in Narcos: Mexico’s subsequent season.